Packaging apps is fun so why should we try to do anything useful out of it?

 We need the final arc, Python's own Noah's Ark where everyone breaks away from

-Santa, the PyPa Santa Claus, and they're basically its enslaved goblins.
+Santa Claus and they're basically its enslaved goblins.

 So what can we do about it?

-Think about the end-user who is going to have to go through installing your
+Think about the actual user who is going to have to go through installing your

 Time to start not using pip, something else, anything else, anything as long

-as it looks and act like a package manager and does not try to enslave its
+as it looks and acts like a package manager and does not try to enslave its

 users.